Sirron95/Futuristic-Gallery/README.md

 # Photo-Gallery
-A simple Photo Gallery made my using HTML,CSS, FLEXBOX.
+A fully responsive simple Photo Gallery made by using HTML and CSS.
-View in 500% window size.
+Best view in 500% window size.